ruadh/CSCI-E-33a_Final_Project/README.md

 # CSCI-E-33a_Final Project
 Harvard Extension School CSCI E-33a "Web Programming with Python and JavaScript" Final Project

+NOTE:  This readme is part of a draft version of my project.
+I'm planning to resubmit the final version later today, but since I will be on the road for part of the day, I wanted to make sure I got something in before the deadline.
+Hopefully you're not reading this.

 ## TO DO:
 include a full write-up describing your project, what’s contained in each file you created, why you made certain design decisions, and any other additional information the staff should know about your project.